 Colorful Fruits And Vegetables

 These are full of fiber that can help you maintain a healthy gut.
 They’re also rich in antioxidants that can ward off disease and keep you looking young (9).
-Aim to have at least five servings of these per day.
+Aim to have at least five servings of these per day and include them in every meal or snack.

 Green juices are great because they contain a lot of vitamins, without too many calories or fat.
 However, be wary of sugar content in commercial varieties.
-Try making these at home with organic produce.
+Try making these at home with organic produce, or just eat the whole fruits and vegetables.

 Berries are good for your health because they are high in fiber and antioxidants (1).
 You can have these as natural sweeteners in your oatmeal, or healthy snacks to give yourself an energy boost in the middle of the day.

-Lean meats should be your protein of choice when you’re trying to reduce your body fat percentage and get a flat tummy.
-This is because they are high in protein and low in fat, which is an ideal ratio for a fat loss diet (13).
+Lean meats and poultry will likely be your protein of choice when you’re trying to reduce your body fat percentage and get a flat tummy.
+This is because they are high in protein and low in fat, which is an ideal ratio for a weight loss diet (13).

 Be careful, though – some meats can also be a major source of sodium, which can cause water retention.
-You should cut back on processed foods as part of your weight loss plan, so deli meats and sausages are best avoided (8).
+You may want to cut back on processed foods as part of your weight loss plan, so deli meats and sausages are best avoided (8).

 Healthy fats in moderation are a great source of fuel for your body.
-Omega 3 fatty acids are good for you, as they help lower blood pressure and cholesterol levels (12).
+Olive oil and avocado are great sources of heart-healthy monounsaturated fats.
+Omega 3 fatty acids are also good for you, as they may help lower blood pressure and cholesterol levels (12).
 You can enjoy these in fish like sardines and mackerel, or in walnuts and flaxseeds.

 To top it off, you should drink plenty of water to get rid of belly fat.
-It’s also a good idea to take herbal tea at night because it contains healing properties that will help reduce bloating during the day.
+It may also be a good idea to take herbal tea at night because it doesn’t contain caffeine, which can dehydrate you and interfere with your sleep.

 Step 3 – Exercise Regularly!